Subscribe

 Meditate on that for a second.
 They’ve chosen to help people…. for a living.
 Is that how you’d define most of your day?
 Is that not a noble profession?
 And what thanks do they get, call after call, day in and day out?

-So if you open up the conversation from a posture of helplessness, they’re inclined to help, even if it’s your own fault.
+So if you open up the conversation from a posture of helplessness or curiosity, they’re inclined to help, even if it’s your own fault.
 And if turns out not to be your fault, imagine how sympathetic they’ll be to your cause—here’s the nicest person on Earth, blaming themselves from the get-go, and yet it’s our fault!
 Imagine how readily they’ll personally fight to remedy the situation.

 You can’t fail if you assume you’re ignorant, that you’re missing information, that you’re ready to learn, that you need help to understand.